Anabah Maternity Centre

 A beautiful natural birth marked the opening of the Maternity Centre’s new building:

 “Opening the hospital with a birth like this one bodes quite well!” says Eleonora Bruni, Medical Coordinator at the center.
 “All of us from the international and local staff are happy because this new structure is truly beautiful.
 At the same time, we will always be quite attached to the old building that, in 2003, hosted the very first Maternity Centre in the history of Panjshir.
 Today, the transfer of all assets and activities from the old center to the new one has been completed.
-The new center has enabled EMERGENCY to double the capacity of beds and – thanks to the new delivery rooms, operating theatres, and ICU – improve care for women and infants in the valley.
+The new center has enabled EMERGENCY to double the capacity of beds and – thanks to the new delivery rooms, operating theaters, and ICU – improve care for women and infants in the valley.
 Thanks to everyone who helped make this new project possible.”

 Always Open, Always Free